ehrpg/qstar/docs/character/skills.md

 ### Extras

 After a successful roll, divide the final roll by `4` and subtract `1`.
 This is the amount of *Extras* you get for the check.
-A *Raise* improves certain values, e.g. the damage you deal after a successful Attack.
+An *Extra* improves certain values, e.g. the damage you deal after a successful Attack.

 !!! summary "Skill Extras"